esl/MongooseIM/doc/modules/mod_global_distrib.md

 The stored messages are then assigned a bounce-TTL value and periodically - with backoff - are attempted to be routed again.
 In the example above, the message from **U2** would be temporarily stored at **DC2** and rerouted successfully once **DC2** learns (via replication) that **U1** is available at **DC3**.

+!!!
+Note
-> Note: bounce mechanism, similarly to multi-datacenter routing, may result in out-of-order messages being received at the destination datacenter.
+    Bounce mechanism, similarly to multi-datacenter routing, may result in out-of-order messages being received at the destination datacenter.

 ### Metrics